learn-co-curriculum/cssi-6.4-gae-intro-to-templates/README.md

 Let's start with a simple page:

 **Code Along: Templating**
-+ Clone this repo into the development directory of your local machine, or you can use the Boilerplate Code below.
++ Clone the repo into the development directory of your local machine, or you can use the Boilerplate Code below.

 + Copy and save this into helloworld.py